JSS Server Setup

 Sitecore.JSS - if it's found, you're ready to use JSS.
 Not there?
 Read on.

-While your recent partner license should already have the key that enables JSS, you may need to request a fresh partner license on spn.sitecore.net or reach out to your Sitecore Partner Manager.
+Recently updated partner license should already have the key that enables JSS.
+If you do not have the endorsement, you may need to request a fresh partner license on SPN or reach out to your Sitecore Partner Manager.

 If you do not have a JSS-enabled license, please reach out to your Sitecore Account Manager and request a temp license for short term needs and discuss migration to a JSS license.